leikoilja/ha-google-home/README.md

 If the debug logs list your devices, but then show `Successfully initialized 0 Google Home devices` make sure you are logged into the correct Google account.
 The account you are using with the integration must have access to your Home.
-If unsure, please check what account you are using in the mobile _Google Home_ app and if your devices are listed there.
+If unsure, please check what account you are using in the _Google Home_ app and if your devices are listed there.

 ## Contribution